BGP Expert Test

 None of the above

-Question 10
+• Question 10

-When selecting the best path, the BGP protocol takes into account
+When selecting the best path, the BGP protocol takes into account the following information in the stated order:

-Path, origin type, multi-exit discriminator, local preference
+AS path, multi-exit discriminator, local preference

-Path, origin type, local preference, multi-exit discriminator
+AS path, local preference, multi-exit discriminator

-Local preference, path, origin type, multi-exit discriminator
+Local preference, AS path, multi-exit discriminator

 None of the above